by Daniel J. Solove

 PRIVACY AND THE MEDIA

 Austin v.
 Preston County.
 Comm., Case No. 1:13-cv-135 (N.D.W.
 Va.
-2013) [Link] Employee of county animal shelter created a Facebook page for the shelter, but did so through her personal Facebook account.
+2013) [link no longer available] Employee of county animal shelter created a Facebook page for the shelter, but did so through her personal Facebook account.
 She wrote posts critical of the shelter, and the shelter asked for her password.
 She refused to provide it and was fired.
 She sued.
 The court dismissed her First Amendment claim because she was speaking as an employee, not as a public citizen.
 Although a state statute prohibits firing an employee for not providing a social media account password to a personal account, this page was the shelter’s page even though she created it from her personal account.

 Daniel J. Solove, Should Celebrities Have Privacy?
 A Response to Jennifer Lawrence (Nov.
 17, 2014) [Link]